gramener/gramex-guide/license/README.md

 ## Gramex Enterprise is free for non-commercial use

-Gramex Enterprise is offered under a non-commercial license for:
+The Gramex Enterprise Edition is offered under a non-commercial license for:

 - Educational & research institutions
 - Students
 - Individuals using for personal use, testing and demonstration

-Gramex is not free for commercial use.
+Gramex Enterprise Edition is not free for commercial use.
-To discuss commercial use of Gramex, reach out to <contact@gramener.com>.
+To discuss commercial use of Gramex Enterprise, reach out to <contact@gramener.com>.

 ## Third party libraries